 1. Tendo Mokko

 Tendo Mokko is a renowned brand of Japanese quality furniture.
-It gets located in Japan, at a place called Tendo.
-Having been established in 1940, the company has gained experience and skills in making Japanese furniture of various kinds.
+It is located in Japan, at a place called Tendo.
+Established in 1940, the company has gained experience and skills in making Japanese furniture of various kinds.

-The maker uses ‘molded plywood’ in making its furniture and has won many customers’ hearts around the world.
+The maker uses ‘molded plywood’ to make its furniture, winning many customers’ hearts worldwide.

-The brand’s tables and chairs have won numerous awards, making them our number one on the list of top Japanese furniture brands.
+The brand has won numerous awards, making them our number one on the list of top Japanese furniture brands.

 Examples of their great pieces of furniture are the Butterfly chair and Heron rocking chair.

 Furniture from Tendo Mokko is easy to use and lasts long.
-Today, the company has partnered with other architects from Japan to expand and meet various customers’ needs.
+Today, the company has partnered with other architects from Japan to expand and meet the needs of various customers.

 As a result, the brand has incorporated materials other than natural ones in making the furniture.